mitmedialab/DeepABM-Pandemic/README.md

 # DeepABM: Scalable and Differentiable Agent-based Modeling of Epidemiologic Dynamics and Interventions

-This is the github repo for the papers: [First 100 days of pandemic; an interplay of pharmaceutical, behavioral and digital interventions – A study using agent-based modeling](https://arxiv.org/abs/2401.04795)

 ## Interventions Supported

 - Pharmaceutical: Testing(specificity, speed), Two-dose Vaccination (delay days, efficacy)